firesim/firesim/docs/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Running-Simulations/Running-Single-Node-Simulation-Xilinx-Vitis.rst

 .. |runner| replace:: Xilinx XRT/Vitis
 .. |hwdb_entry_name| replace:: vitis_firesim_rocket_singlecore_no_nic

-.. warning:: **We highly recommend using the standard U250 flow instead of this Vitis-based flow.
-You can find the standard flow here: :ref:`u250-standard-flow`.**
+.. warning:: **We highly recommend using the standard, XDMA-based U250 flow instead of this Vitis-based U250 flow.
+You can find the standard, XDMA-based flow here:** :ref:`u250-standard-flow`.

-.. include:: Running-Single-Node-Simulation-Template.rst

-.. warning:: Currently, FireSim simulations with bridges that use the  PCI-E DMA interface are not supported (i.e. TracerV, NIC, Dromajo, Printfs) with |fpga_type| FPGAs.
+.. warning:: The Vitis flow does not support FireSim simulations with bridges that use the PCIe DMA interface (i.e. TracerV, NIC, Dromajo, Printfs).
 	This will be added in a future FireSim release.
+For now, you should use the XDMA-based U250 support, which supports all of the aforementioned
+        FireSim features.
+The XDMA-based U250 support is described here: :ref:`u250-standard-flow`.

+.. include:: Running-Single-Node-Simulation-Vitis-Template.rst

 .. warning:: In some cases, simulation may fail because you might need to update the |fpga_type| DRAM offset that is currently hard coded in both the FireSim |runner| driver code and platform shim.
 	To verify this, run ``xclbinutil --info --input <YOUR_XCL_BIN>``, obtain the ``bank0`` ``MEM_DDR4`` offset.